Ludeon/RimWorld-Bosnian/README.md

 ***Note***:
 * *Status report currently represents files which are done, corrected, reviewed and maintained by WentBerzerk in the WentBerzerk branch of this repository.*
-* *Most files contain one or more comments in them.
+* *Most files in the branch contain one or more comments in them.
 The comments will be removed in the mean future*.
-* *A couple of inconsistencies regarding personal distinction are present in the translation at the moment.
+* *A couple of inconsistencies regarding personal distinction are present in the branch at the moment.
 They will be corrected and fixed in the mean future.*